-If you do not have an HMC or SDMC, complete the following steps to replace a memory voltage regulator module:
+If you do not have an HMC or SDMC, complete the following steps to install a media device from the system or partition that controls the media device:

 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Stop the system, as described in Stopping a system or logical partition. - 4.
-For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 5.
-Remove the service access cover: - For a rack-mounted system, see Removing the service access cover from a rack-mounted model. - For a stand-alone system, see Removing the service access cover from a stand-alone model. - 6.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 7.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
+Complete the prerequisite tasks as described in Before you begin. - 4.
+Stop the system, as described in Stopping a system or logical partition. - 5.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 6.
+For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 7.
+Remove the service access cover: - For a rack-mounted system, see Removing the service access cover from a rack-mounted model. - For a stand-alone system, see Removing the service access cover from a stand-alone model. - 8.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system is equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
-Remove the memory riser from the system: - a.
-Pull the locking tabs (A) into the open position. - b.
-Lift the memory riser out of the system.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
+Remove the filler, if present. - 11.
+Install the rails onto the media device by using the two small screws included with your media device.
+Place the rails on each side of the media device.
+Screw the rails into the side of the media device by using the lower screw hole.